Our Panel of recognised Engineers to the Contract (EtC)

 Engineers to the Contract on our Panel have been recognised as having the professional skills and mana to be highly effective in the role.
 Their collective experience covers all sectors of the construction industry.

 In its next phase of development, the Panel is transitioning to a self-governing and self-financing technical group under the auspices of Engineering New Zealand.
-This process started in August 2023 and will run to June 2024, guided by a Management Committee, and will involve the opening of applications and assessment of more Panel members, as part of the goal of making the Panel the go-to organisation for the industry.
+This process to become the Society of Construction Contract Practitioners (SCCP) started in August 2023 and will run to June 2024, guided by a Management Committee.
+The new group will offer membership to a wider range of contract administration participants, and welcome applications from EtCS and ICs who wish to be evaluated and included alongside existing Panel members, furthering the goal of creating a go-to organisation for the industry.

 Resources for EtCs

-Our Panel of EtCs are developing resources and guidance for new and emerging EtCs, procurers of EtCs, contractors, and the industry in general.
+Our Panel of EtCs is developing resources and guidance for new and emerging EtCs, principals, contractors, and the industry in general.
 This material is available on the resources page.